Matimateokol/finatrackr/README.md

 # finatrackr
 Personal financies tracking MERN stack app.
-Boost your savings and control expenditures in simple and comfortable way.
+Boost your saving powers and control expenditures in simple and comfortable way.

 ## Features
 * Scanning receipts with device's camera.